Table of Contents

 You can also do a quick pulse survey to find out where people might be getting stuck.
 And respect the fact that people don’t know what they don’t know.
 Employees don’t want to come across looking unskilled.
 So be prepared to put on your investigator cap to find out what you can do as an instructor to better connect concepts with individuals and groups.

 3. Adult learners are most interested in learning subjects that have immediate relevance to their job or personal life.

 If the subject you’re teaching has no bearing on your employees’ day-to-day life you’re going to get a lot of pushback.
 Be prepared to be asked “So what?
 Why do I need to know this?”
 And be ready to answer.

 Because of the situation, we’re in right now, it’s also very important to understand that we’re not just dealing with the job.
 We’re dealing with a new state of affairs.
 Life skills are just as important as job skills.
 How many of the people in your workforce know how to cook?
 Know how to use an iron?
 Imbue your remote training sessions with your own personal insights and ideas.
-It’s a great stress reliever to talk a bit about the latest and greatest binge-worthy shows, trending YouTube clips or whatever other subjects seems to resonate with your learners.
+It’s a great stress reliever to talk a bit about the latest and greatest binge-worthy shows, trending YouTube clips or whatever other subjects seem to resonate with your learners.